Architecture, cities, sites of interest,

 Then go through the following sites:

-www.templenet.com - a wonderful account of Indian temples, more than you may ever think of
+www.templenet.com - a wonderful account of Indian temples, more than you may ever think of visiting,

 www.indianmonumentsportal.com - Global Indian Village - 100 cities,